 All Common Shares represented by properly completed proxies received at the Toronto office of Equity Financial Trust Company ("Equity Financial") by 10:00 a.m.
-(Toronto time) on February 14, 2011 or the last business day before any adjourned or postponed Meeting will be voted or withheld from voting, in accordance with your instructions as specified in the proxy, on any ballot votes that take place at the Meeting.
+(Toronto time) on February 14, 2012 or the last business day before any adjourned or postponed Meeting will be voted or withheld from voting, in accordance with your instructions as specified in the proxy, on any ballot votes that take place at the Meeting.
 If you give directions on how to vote your shares, your proxy holder must vote your shares according to your instructions.
 If you have not specified how to vote on a particular matter, then your proxy holder can vote your shares as he or she sees fit.
 If neither you nor your proxy holder gives specific instructions, your Common Shares will be voted as follows:

-- FOR the election of the eight nominees as directors for the ensuing year; and - FOR the appointment of Ernst & Young LLP as auditors for the ensuing year and the authorization of the directors to fix their remuneration.
+- FOR the election of the seven nominees as directors for the ensuing year; - FOR the appointment of Ernst & Young LLP as auditors for the ensuing year and the authorization of the directors to fix their remuneration; and - FOR the re-approval of the stock option plan of the Corporation.